syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ## Save a file

-The below code snippet explains how to save the converted PDF document and excel sheet in our local device.
+The below code snippet explains how to save the converted PDF document in our local device.

 {% highlight c# %}
 private void Save(string filename, string contentType, MemoryStream stream)